nasa/cumulus/lambdas/postgres-migration-count-tool/README.md

 # Postgres Migration Count Tool Lambda

-This lambda runs a script that does the following
+This lambda runs a script that does the following:

-1) Scans DynamoDB AsyncOperations, Rules, Executions and Collections and compares their record count with the configured postgres database.
+1) Scans DynamoDB AsyncOperations, Rules, Executions and Collections and compares their record count with the configured Postgres database.
 2) Builds a mapping of collections in the DynamoDb `collections` databases to `collections` in the Postgres database, notes any that are missing from Postgres and then compares the counts of `granules`, `executions` and `pdrs` for each available collection between the Elasticsearch database replication and the Postgres database.
 3) Returns a report in the format: